 The new government – brought to power by elections in January and August 2015 – was prepared for these explosive findings, and announced its ambitious reform agenda at the start of the Human Rights Council session.
 It agreed to the Council’s groundbreaking resolution on promoting reconciliation and accountability, which was adopted by consensus.
 Key commitments included the creation of a truth commission, reparations and missing persons offices and, most controversially, an independent special court for war crimes with “participation of Commonwealth and other foreign judges, defence lawyers and authorised prosecutors and investigators.”

 The resolution was potentially transformative, yet the government has missed a series of deadlines for its implementation and is sending mixed messages about the overall strategy for justice and reconciliation.
-Doubts about the government’s political will are growing domestically and internationally.
+Doubts about the government’s political will are growing domestically and ly.

 Dealing honestly with the legacy of the civil war is hard and painful work, complicated by Sri Lanka’s internecine political rivalries.
 President Sirisena is struggling to counter a faction of his Sri Lanka Freedom Party that remains loyal to his predecessor.
 Meanwhile, strains are growing within the unity government coalition.